floresfreddy/js-communication-with-server/README.md

 console.log(prom); // Promise {<rejected>: "Nobody invites me to their parties"}
 ```

 Once a Promise has been run, it cannot be reused.
-That Promise is now settled and a settled Promise is done for life.
+That Promise is now settled and a settled Promise is done.
 It cannot be reset or reused.

 **So how does this work with fetch?**
 fetch() returns a Promise.
-This means we can chain all of the methods available on a Promise onto fetch().
+This means we can chain all of the methods available on a Promise onto fetch(), or rather, onto the return value of fetch().

 The definition of fetch() might look something like this (this is an abstraction and will not run):
 ```